 - road rules and traffic laws

 - vehicle standards

+- public and passenger transport laws

+- disability standards

-- privacy and surveillance laws.
+- privacy and surveillance laws

+- work health and safety laws.

 It is the responsibility of trialling organisations to ensure, unless an exemption or permit has been granted, all tests planned to be undertaken comply with all relevant existing laws.
-Trialling organisations must ensure that vehicles involved are roadworthy, meet all relevant vehicle requirements and can be used in a way that is compatible with existing road traffic laws.
+Trialling organisations must ensure the vehicles involved are roadworthy, meet all relevant vehicle requirements and can be used in a way that is compatible with existing road traffic laws.
 Because laws vary between states and territories, trialling organisations should consult with the relevant road transport agency to confirm the applicable laws.
+MANAGEMEN OF TRIALS